Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Talents now have a roll template which displays their info in chat.
 - Critical & Injuries section title in the Core Stats tab renamed to Injuries & Other Ailments.
 - Fate/Fortune/Resiliance/Resolve value mininum is now locked to 0.
-- Tab Menu alignment issue fixed & inactive buttons shadowed.
+- Tab Menu inactive buttons shadowed.
 - All spell types now have a custom name option and input field next to the selector (requested feature)